RaijmakersH/az900-labs/Instructions/Walkthroughs/12-Implement Azure Key Vault.md

 5. Once the new key vault is provisioned, click **Go to resource**.
 Or you can locate your new key vault by searching for it.

-6. Click on the key vault **Overview** tab and take note of the **DNS name**.
-Applications that use your vault through the REST API will need this URI.
+6. Click on the key vault **Overview** tab and take note of the **Vault URI**.
+Applications that use your vault through the REST APIs will need this URI.

 7. Take a moment to browse through some of the other key vault options.
 Under **Settings** review **Keys**, **Secrets**, **Certificates**, **Access Policies**, **Firewalls and virtual networks**.